NXGN: Erling Haaland, Jadon Sancho and where 2019's best wonderkids are now

 2019: Palaversa had broken into the Hajduk Split first team, so in order to avoid missing out on a player who was attracting attention from all over Europe, Manchester City signed the Croatian for £7m, and then loaned him back to his hometown club for the remainder of the 2018-19 season.

 2020: The midfielder was loaned to Oostende for the 2019-20 season, but missed the first three months through injury.
 When Palaversa did return, he made 19 league appearances for the Belgian outfit, before being loaned to Getafe for the following campaign.

 2021: Palaversa played just seven minutes of Liga football and had his stay in Spain cut short in January 2021.
 He then joined KV Kortrijk on an 18-month loan deal as he returned to Belgium.

-2022: For the first time in his career, Palaversa has become a regular starter in the top flight, though any chance of him making the grade at City has likely gone.
+2022: For the first time in his career, Palaversa became a regular starter in the top flight.
+He then joined another City Football Group side, Troyes, on a permanent deal.

 #43 Gabriel Brazao | Parma

 2019: After being named in the Brazil squad for the November 2018 internationals against Uruguay and Cameroon alongside Alisson and Ederson, the Cruzeiro academy graduate was snapped up by Parma in January 2019, but with a view to a summer switch to Inter.

 2020: Brazao joined Spanish second-division side Albacete on loan for the 2019-20 season, but made just seven appearances for the club.
 He was then loaned back to Spain to join Real Oviedo.

 2021: Again, Brazao was not first choice, playing just three games over the course of the campaign.